maneesha14w/maneesha14w/README.md

 - 🌱 I’m currently learning Clean Architecture 🧼
 - 👯 I’m looking to improve my Flutter skills.
 - 🥅 2022 Goals: Learn more about BloC
-- ⚡ Fun fact: Abraham lincoln's dog, Fido, was also assassinated..
+- ⚡ Fun fact: Abraham Lincoln's dog, Fido, was also assassinated..

 ### Connect with me: